vallettea/koala/doc/index.md

 Adding Excel functions in Pycel is very easy.
 You just need to take a missing function, look up its signature in [Excel reference](https://support.office.com/en-us/home), write it in Python, and put it in `excellib.py`.
 In Koala, it was just as easy, since we used the same philosophy as Pycel.

-We added more than 20 functions to be able to calculate our sheets, but also had to modify to some extent the existant ones, so that they match with the Koala code.
+We added more than 20 functions to be able to calculate our sheets, but also had to modify to some extent the existing ones, so that they match with the Koala code.

 For now, there are 33 functions coded in Koala, which covers most of the usual cases.
 But there is still a lot of work to do, since there are more than 400 functions in Excel.

 ### Reducing graph size